Sigma factor: Sigma cycle

 It had long been thought that the sigma factor obligatorily leaves the core enzyme once it has initiated transcription, allowing it to link to another core enzyme and initiate transcription at another site.
 Thus, the sigma factor would cycle from one core to another.

 However, fluorescence resonance energy transfer was used to show that the sigma factor does not obligatorily leave the core.
 Instead, it changes its binding with the core during initiation and elongation.
 Therefore, the sigma factor cycles between a strongly bound state during initiation and a weakly bound state during elongation.

 Sigma factor competition

 The number of RNAPs in bacterial cells (e.g., E. coli) have been shown to be smaller than the number of sigma factors.
-Consequently, if a certain sigma factor is overexpressed, not only will increase the expression levels of genes whose promoters have preference for that sigma factor, but it will also reduce the probability that genes with promoters with preference for other sigma factors.
+Consequently, if a certain sigma factor is overexpressed, not only will it increase the expression levels of genes whose promoters have preference for that sigma factor, but it will also reduce the probability that genes with promoters with preference for other sigma factors will be expressed.